 - Good footwear is important.

-- If you’re from a southern state and not used to cold weather or just don’t like cold weather, get some nice long underwear.
+- If you’re from a southern state and not used to cold weather or just don’t like cold weather, get some good long underwear.

 - Don’t bother with a bunch of hair products & appliances.
 Ireland and Scotland are windy so you’d be better off with hair-ties, barrettes, clips…